felixbur/nkululeko/README.md

     * if that worked, you should see a ```(venv)``` in front of your prompt
   * Install the required packages in your environment
     * ```pip install -r ./nkululeko/requirements.txt```
+    * Repeat until all error messages vanished (or fix them)...
 * Now you should have three folders in your *nkulu_work* folder:
   * *emodb*, *nkululeko* and *venv*
 * Run the demo